The UK Cladding Crisis

 • Additional future changes to identify premises covered by the fire safety order.

-The Building Safety Bill, like the Fire Safety Act, was put in place to prevent another incident like Grenfell and the other fire outbreaks mentioned in this article.
-A Core focus of the Building Safety Bill is to empower residents to hold builders and developers to account.
-The bill implements tougher sanctions for builders and developers that fail to meet regulations and threaten the safety of residents.
-A Building Safety Regulator will oversee the new regime.
+The Building Safety Act, like the Fire Safety Act, was put in place to prevent another incident like Grenfell and the other fire outbreaks mentioned in this article.
+A core focus of the Building Safety Act is to empower residents to hold builders and developers to account.
+The act implements tougher sanctions for builders and developers that fail to meet regulations and threaten the safety of residents.

 Will We Fix The Cladding Crisis